-The final exam is a comprehensive, proctored computerized exam containing material from all sections covered over the course of the semester.
+The final exam is a comprehensive, proctored exam containing material from all sections covered over the course of the semester, excluding the Financial Literacy unit.
 (Please reference the exam schedule above and the Course Summary in the Canvas Syllabus for exact dates.)